 Malcolm had dodged the law in 1765 when the sheriff had accompanied customs officials to his house to search it for illegally imported wine.
 In that case, Malcolm had employed an angry crowd of his friends to drive away the officials.

 Now, however, the word was out.
 The lax days of accepting a bribe and letting cargo come ashore untaxed were over.

 John Hancock, one of the wealthiest men in Massachusetts, next came into the sight of the new customs agents.
-Hancock’s vessel the Lydia came in to port in April and, the customs officers tried to board it and search it.
+Hancock’s vessel the Lydia sailed into port in April and the customs officers tried to board it and search it.

 Hancock demanded to see warrants authorizing the men to search his vessel.
 When they couldn’t produce them, the customs officials were asked to leave.
 If John Hancock was not being deliberately harassed by the British customs collectors before the Lydia incident, he almost certainly was on their radar following it.